ooibc88/blockbench/benchmark/fabric-v1.4/README.md

 ```

 # Benchmark
-* Enter the workload directory to benchmark against this setup.
+* Enter the corresponding workload directory, such as [smallbank](src/../../../src/macro/smallbank), to benchmark against this setup.

 # Shut down
 ```